Dnyarri/PyPNM/README.md

 ## Overview and justification

+PyPNM is a pure Python module for

+- reading PPM and PGM image files (both 8 and 16 bits per channel color depth) to image 3D integer lists for further editing;

+- displaying 3D lists thus obtained by converting to Tkinter-compatible data in memory, and subsequent

+- writing edited image 3D lists to disk as PPM or PGM files, either binary or ASCII.

 PPM ([Portable Pixel Map](https://netpbm.sourceforge.net/doc/ppm.html)) and PGM ([Portable Gray Map](https://netpbm.sourceforge.net/doc/pgm.html)) (particular cases of PNM format group) are simplest file formats for RGB and L images, correspondingly.
 As usual for this decaying Universe, this simplicity lead to some adverse consequences:

 - lack of strict official specification.
 Instead, you may find words like "usual" in format description.
 Surely, there is always someone who implement this part of image format in unprohibited, yet a totally unusual way.